About the Program

 Timeline for BS-to-MS Students:

 After completing at least 60 credit hours, achieving a 3.0 UCF GPA or better, and completing the listed pre-requisite course work with a B or better, students can apply to the BS-to-MS Program online via the MyUCF Portal (https://my.ucf.edu).
-Navigating to the application can be starts with the Student Self Service Panel followed by the Scholarship Application Area.
+Navigating to the application starts with the Student Self Service Panel followed by the Scholarship Application Area.
 The application will appear there only for students who are eligible for the Accelerated BS-to-MS Program.

 - Begin your graduate program and during your first semester you must complete a Graduate Program of Study to formally transfer your graduate courses you successfully completed during your undergraduate career toward your graduate degree.